Welcome to the guide on how to save money, time and confusion when travelling in and from/to Belgium by train.

 Belgian trains may not be the most stylish, but they’re more than adequate for the relatively short distances involved

 Or if you would like help with planning a train journey within or to/from Belgium or want to add some Belgian destinations to a European train travel itinerary, take a look at ShowMeTheJourney's new Concierge Service.

-The official travel advice and information page for train journeys within Belgium is available here though the most relevant piece of info is that it is mandatory for all those aged 13 and over to wear face masks in stations and on trains.
+The official travel advice and information page for train journeys within Belgium is available here though the most relevant piece of info is that it is mandatory for all those aged 13 and over to wear face masks on trains.